Overview

 For musicians based in Santa Monica, the biggest drawback is geography.
 North Hollywood is on the other side of Los Angeles — you are basically taking the 405 to the 101, and anyone who has done that commute knows the deal.
 On a good day, 35-45 minutes.
 During rush hour, easily 60-90 minutes each way.
 That means a 4-hour recording session can turn into a 6-7 hour commitment door to door.
 We have made this drive, and it is not fun with a trunk full of gear.

-At $100 to $200 per hour, you are paying for studio time while your creative energy gets burned up on the 405 or the 101.
+You are paying for studio time while your creative energy gets burned up on the 405 or the 101.
 For Santa Monica-based musicians who record regularly, this commute tax is significant.
-Studios like Lime Studios (in Santa Monica) or The Recording Club (also in Santa Monica, with 24/7 access) eliminate this problem entirely.
+Studios in Santa Monica itself — like The Recording Club (24/7 member access) — eliminate this problem entirely.

 Pricing